itironal/466Companion/_sources/intro.md

-# Fundamentals of Image Processing with Python
+# Image Processing: Theory, Practice, and Deep Learning Approaches

-This is the companion e-book for “Fundamentals of Image Processing with Python”.
+This is the companion e-book for “Image Processing: Theory, Practice, and Deep Learning Approaches”.
 In this e-book, you will find supporting material for the content presented in the print book.
 These include interactive code pieces that you can execute, and videos that facilitates your learning.

 This e-book is presented as an HTML website, with videos that can be played directly in your web browser.
 For interactive programming content, we provide two options: